godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_world.png

 Any Environment set to it more priority than the default Environment (explained below).
-The fact it's per-scene usually makes it the most pratical.
+The fact that it can be configured per-scene makes it the most pratical.

 Default Environment